 The pigeon guillemot is considered an indicator species of nearshore health, since this bird feeds heavily on forage fish and other small marine creatures it catches by diving beneath the surface.
 In May and June, pigeon guillemots lay eggs and by end of June, the birds are busy providing fish for the juveniles in the burrows.

-In June 2016 Clallam MRC initiated Pigeon Guillemot surveys at five locations near Sequim with collaboration of Island MRC and Olympic Peninsula Audubon Society.
-Separate colonies at two locations near Dungeness Spit and three locations near Port Williams.
+The survey effort of pigeon guillemot breeding colonies was initiated in June 2016.
+Clallam MRC in collaboration of Island MRC and Olympic Peninsula Audubon Society surveyed separate colonies at two locations near Dungeness Spit and three locations near Port Williams.
 Each survey consists of one hour monitoring of the breeding colony before 9 am, one day a week from June through September.
 The weekly surveys were conducted by 14 volunteers.